rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 OOP creates a very high cognitive load, to a point that even compiler writers mess it up all the time[^rust].
 I started my programming career as an OOP enthusiast and evangelist.
 OO programming has an appeal of simplicity and I was seduced by it for many years.
 It took me a long time to realize that OOP is not simple at all.
 Let's talk OOP a little.
-Pick a random training.
+Pick random training.
 You will probably learn that _Cat_ *is a*n _Animal_ and that everything is intuitive.
 You will not learn if any of these less obvious are (or should be) true:
 &emsp; function accepting a _Cat_ *is a* function accepting an _Animal_
 &emsp; array of _Cats_ *is a*n array of _Animals_[^array]
 &emsp; function with no parameters *is a* function with one parameter[^function].
 You will not learn about reduced type safety that comes with widening to a superclass[^widening].
-I do not even want to start on subtyping gotchas of variant (union and sum) types.
+I don't even want to start on subtyping gotchas of variant (union and sum) types.
 OOP is approachable only because we hide the complex bits from the learners[^ts-variance].
 A relevant psychological concept is a cognitive bias called _framing effect_.